liquidweb/woo-interest-in-products/README.md

-# WooCommerce Subscribe To Product
+# WooCommerce Subscribe To Products
 Allow customers to opt-in to notices about individual products.